Robertkip/30-Days-of-Nodejs/Day 2/README.md

 - fs.renameSync(): Rename file names synchronously.
 - Deleting (unlink) file operations using Node.js fs.unlink(): Delete files asynchronously.
 - fs.unlinkSync(): Delete files synchronously.

+stdout and stderr
+console.log prints the message to the console also called standard output (stdout) console.error prints to the stderr stream
+It will appear in the error log